Samsung April 2022 security update is now rolling out for these Galaxy devices

 Although officially ended with the Galaxy Note 20 in 2020, the Galaxy Note series continues to be updated and technically lives on in the guise of the Galaxy S22 Ultra courtesy of added S Pen support.
 Samsung is still supporting the Galaxy Note 10 and Note 20 with regular patches with the latter starting to see the April 2022 security patch from April 12.

 The Qualcomm Snapdragon variants of the Samsung Galaxy Note 10, Note 10+, and Note 10+ 5G are now beginning to see the latest April 2022 update on Verizon in the United States.
+Unlocked handsets can also get updated in the United States as of April 15.
 Meanwhile, the Exynos-powered Galaxy Note 20 series is getting updated in European markets as of April 13.

 - Galaxy Note 20 — N98xU1UES2FVC7 / N980FXXS3FVC8 (Released first in the US)

-Note: This article was originally published on April 4 and last updated on April 15.